Wellbeing and resilience

 - Include mental health and wellbeing in all Community and Public Health programmes and projects.

 - Increase community awareness on gaining/maintaining mental wellbeing.

-- Work with health and other sectors (e.g. Education, Territorial Local Authorities) to recognise determinants of mental health and wellbeing and to develop mental health promoting practices.
+- Work with health and other sectors (such as Education and Councils) to recognise determinants of mental health and wellbeing and to develop mental health promoting practices.